codingteam/emulsion/README.md

 `dataSource` may be a path to the SQLite database file on disk.
 If set, Emulsion will automatically apply necessary migrations to this database on startup.

-If all the parameters are set, then Emulsion will save the incoming messages into the database, and will then insert links to `{baseUri}/content/{contentId}` instead of links to `https://t.me/{messageId}`.
+If all the parameters are set, then Emulsion will save the incoming messages into the database, and will then insert links to `{externalUriBase}/content/{contentId}` instead of links to `https://t.me/{messageId}`.

+`bindUri` designates the URI the web server will listen locally (which may or may not be the same as the `externalUriBase`).

 The content identifiers in question are generated from the database ones using the [hashids.net][hashids.net] library, `hashIdSalt` is used in generation.
 This should complicate guessing of content ids for any external party not reading the chat directly.